jaalto/project--shell-script-performance-and-portability/doc/RESULTS.md

 ## Notes

-The practical winner in scripts is the
+In Bash, the preferred one is the
 `while read do .. done < <(proc)` due to variables being visible in the same scope.

 The `grep | while` would create a subshell and release the variables after the for-loop.